FadhilPM/tp/docs/DeveloperGuide.md

     Use case resumes at step 3.

 * 1b.
 Artist specifies a <filename> consisting of recognised characters without an extension.
   * 1b1.
-ArtHive appends '.json' to the <filename>
+ArtHive appends '.json' to the <filename>.

     Use case resumes at step 3.

 * 1c.
 Artist did not specify a filename.
   * 1c1.
-ArtHive save contact(s) to the default filename of 'arthive.json'
+ArtHive save contact(s) to the default filename of 'arthive.json'.

     Use case resumes at step 3.